MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 Get-ComplianceCase
 ```

-This example returns a summary list of all core eDiscovery cases in the organization.
+This example returns a summary list of all eDiscovery Standard cases in the organization.

 ### Example 2
 ```powershell
 Get-ComplianceCase -Identity "Contoso Legal" | Format-List
 ```

-This example returns detailed information for the core eDiscovery case named Contoso Legal.
+This example returns detailed information for the eDiscovery Standard case named Contoso Legal.

 ### Example 3
 ```powershell
 Get-ComplianceCase -CaseType AdvancedEdiscovery
 ```

-This example returns a summary list of all Advanced eDiscovery cases in the organization.
+This example returns a summary list of all eDiscovery Premium cases in the organization.

 ### Example 4
 ```powershell